jspricke/ros-deb-builder-action/README.md

 **Required** The Debian/Ubuntu distribution codename to compile for.

+## `REPOS_FILE`

+Repos file with list of repositories to package.
+Defaults to sources.repos.

 ## `GITHUB_TOKEN`

 Set to `${{ secrets.GITHUB_TOKEN }}` to deploy to a `DEB_DISTRO-ROS_DISTRO`